-“(Those with) morbid curiosity will soon be given an opportunity of seeing Theodore Durrant through the medium of the animatoscope (film).
+“(Those with) morbid curiosity will soon be given an opportunity of seeing Theodore Durrant through the medium of (film).
 A few days ago permission was asked of the Warden at San Quentin to take Durrant’s picture.
 There is a rule at the prison forbidding visitors bringing (cameras) inside the walls,” reported the San Francisco Call, July 8, 1897.
 “To overcome this difficulty, (they needed) a special order from the Prison Directors.
-This was done, and Durrant’s father and an animatoscope operator presented themselves at San Quentin.
+This was done, and Durrant’s father and (camera) operator presented themselves at San Quentin.

 “Durrant rehearsed his part in the morning’s drama and the whole affair was over in a short time.
 Most of the (film showed) animated scenes, and Durrant appears in a variety of attitudes.
 The films will be sent east to be developed and within a month, the pictures will be ready for exhibition.
 Great secrecy has been maintained by all (involved) parties and it is doubtful prison officials were aware of the full intentions of the (filmmakers).”

 According to one author, the new technology meant the Durrants could reach a wider audience to advocate their son’s case.